neutrinojs/neutrino/docs/project-layout.md

 ## Build Assets

 When creating a build bundle, a preset will put the compiled assets, including any generated JavaScript files, into a directory named `build` by default.
-Typically your Neutrino preset will copy any files from the `static` directory over to the build directory, allowing you to maintain the same relative path structure for static assets as is used for the source files.

 Normally most projects will exclude checking in this build directory to source control.
 Be sure to add this directory to your project's `.gitignore`, `.hgignore`, or similar file.